VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   up == 0
   ```

 * `scrape_duration_seconds` - this metric exposes scrape duration.
 This allows monitoring slow scrapes.
-For example, the following [MetricsQL query](https://docs.victoriametrics.com/MetricsQL.html) returns scrapes, which took more than 1.5 seconds:
+For example, the following [MetricsQL query](https://docs.victoriametrics.com/MetricsQL.html) returns scrapes, which take more than 1.5 seconds to complete:

   ```metricsql
   scrape_duration_seconds > 1.5